aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

 ## Problem Description:

-<b> The problem: </b> Fruits are often hard to classify manually given the wide variety of types, it can be a really burdensome challenge due to the mass, creating an automated classifier could help in the future, so that this task can be done instantly.
+<b> The problem: </b> Fruits are often hard to classify manually given the wide variety of types, it can be a really burdensome challenge due to the mass in which fruits are produced, creating an automated classifier could help in the future, so that this task can be done instantly.

 ![alt](https://github.com/aenoboa1/ML_Zoomcamp-Capstone-Project/blob/master/img/notebooks/fruits.png)